ar-51/ar-51.github.io/docs/New Unreal Project/Adding A New Character.md

 # Adding a new Character
 {: .no_toc }

-The system support any type of Unity compatible Humanoid Character.
+The system support any type of Unreal compatible Humanoid Character.
 {: .fs-6 .fw-300 }